- Love This

 Every day, West Virginians pay a heavy price due to the influence of money in politics.
-An opioid crisis, insufficient resources for our schools, persistent poverty, and lack of opportunities to get ahead continue to plague our state.
-Regular West Virginians know how to solve these problems, but often our voices aren’t heard in the halls of power.
+An opioid crisis, insufficient resources for our schools, persistent poverty, and lack of opportunity continue to plague our state.
+Regular West Virginians know how to solve these problems, but our voices are not heard in the halls of power.

 Now we have a solution to fix the problem.
-The Pro-Democracy, Anti-Corruption Blueprint is a set common sense solutions that can help put our government on a path to solve problems that affect all of us.
+The Pro-Democracy, Anti-Corruption Platform is a set of common sense solutions that can help put our government on a path to solve problems that affect us all.
 This is not about Democrat vs. Republican; this is about fixing a broken system, and moving toward a government that’s more transparent, accountable, and responsive to the needs of ALL West Virginians.